das-ankur/Cement-Strength-Prediction/README.md

 # Cement-Strength-Prediction
 ## Data Description:
 ### Cement (Input Variable) :
-    <p>It is a quantitive variable.
-Measurement in kg in a m3 mixture.</p>
+    It is a quantitive variable.
+Measurement in kg in a m3 mixture.
 ### Blast Furnace Slag(Input Variable):
     It is a quantitive variable.
 Measurement in kg in a m3 mixture.
 Blast furnace slag is a nonmetallic coproduct produced in the process.
 It consists primarily of silicates, aluminosilicates, and calcium-alumina-silicates.
 ### Fly Ash(Input Variable):